paglimo/beegfs-go/watch/README.md

 restart.
 Because flags and environment variables cannot be updated once the application has started (and they have the highest precedence), their configuration is immutable.
-To update the configuration first make the appropriate changes to the configuration file then send the BeeWatch process a signal hang up (SIGUP).
+To update the configuration first make the appropriate changes to the configuration file then send the Watch process a signal hang up (SIGUP).
 For example by running `kill -HUP <PID>` where PID is the process ID from `pgrep`.
-If BeeWatch was started using systemd then you can run `systemctl reload beegfs-watch`.
+If Watch was started using systemd then you can run `systemctl reload beegfs-watch`.

-# Shutting Down BeeWatch
+# Shutting Down Watch

 The application is wired to shutdown on a SIGTERM or SIGINT.
 The first signal attempts a clean shutdown by first disconnecting the metadata service but